Nimo

 Use mole ratios from the balanced equation to convert moles of reactant to moles of product.

-Convert moles of product to mass using mass = moles × Mr and include units (g).
+Convert moles of product to mass using mass = moles × Mr, maintaining units in grams.

-Identify the limiting reagent when more than one reactant mass is provided.
+Identify the limiting reagent when multiple reactant masses are provided.

-Assume complete reaction for theoretical mass; real yields are usually lower.
+Assume complete reaction for theoretical mass; actual yields will usually be lower.

-Avoid premature rounding; round final answer to the correct significant figures.
+Avoid rounding until the final answer; round to the correct significant figures.

 Built with v0